 Encourage returning off-campus participants to use their experience and new perspectives in class assignments and exploring new courses.

 Your classroom experience will be richer when new perspectives are brought to the table.
 In addition, students will be encouraged to go abroad when they realize that their peers have had successful experiences.

 Your students may have interest in certain languages, regions, or topics that they had not had before they went off-campus.
 Work with them to find courses or professors that can help them explore these new interests.

-Request a classroom visit from the office of Off-Campus Programs.
+Request a classroom visit from the Global Engagement Office.

-The Off-Campus Programs staff and student ambassadors are happy to visit your classes and meetings to make presentations about the value of a term away from campus and the opportunities available.
+The Global Engagement Office staff and student ambassadors are happy to visit your classes and meetings to make presentations about the value of a term away from campus and the opportunities available.
 Presentations can be shaped to meet faculty and student needs, outlining general opportunities, study in a particular country or region, or programs with a thematic or specific disciplinary focus.